keithalewis/umf/README.md

 # Unified Mathematical Finance

 Mathematical Finance provides a rigourous model for quanifying the problems of how to move cash flows through time, how much does it cost, and how risky is that.
 The classical Black-Scholes/Merton approach assumes optimal hedging strategies executed in "continuous" time.
-A complete model should allow for the non-optimal strategies that exist in the real world and the fact that continuous time hedging is not possible.
+A model more faithful to trading reality should allow for non-optimal strategies and the fact that continuous time hedging is not possible.

 The atoms of finance are _holdings_, an amount of some instrument and who owns it.
 Holdings interact via _transactions_, a swap of holdings between a buyer and a seller on some date.